 Reasonably stable in body tissues and fluids: So ideally, one dose a day is adequate (shorter-acting drugs may be preferred for disorders that need only brief treatment).

 During drug development, standard or average doses are determined.
 However, people respond to drugs differently.
-Many factors, including age (see Aging and Drugs), weight, genetic make-up, and the presence of other disorders, affect drug response (see Overview of Response to Drugs).
+Many factors, including age (see Aging and Drugs Aging and Drugs Drugs, the most common medical intervention, are an important part of medical care for older people.
+Without drugs, many older people would function less well or die at an earlier age.
+Older... read more ), weight, genetic makeup, and the presence of other disorders, affect drug response (see Overview of Response to Drugs Overview of Response to Drugs Everyone responds to drugs differently.
+The way a person responds to a drug is affected by many factors, including Genetic makeup Age Body size Use of other drugs and dietary supplements (such... read more ).
 These factors must be considered when doctors determine the dose for a particular person.

 After a drug that may be useful in treating a disorder is identified or designed, it is studied in laboratory animals (a phase called early development).
 Early development gathers information about how the drug works, how effectively it works, and what toxic effects it produces, including possible effects on reproductive capacity and the health of offspring.
-Many drugs are rejected at this stage because they are shown to be too toxic or not effective.
+Many drugs are rejected at this stage because they are shown to be not effective or too toxic.

 These studies occur in several phases and only in volunteers who have given their full consent.